-This MSc degree course will develop your economics expertise to the highest level.
+This Economics masters degree will develop your economics expertise to the highest level.

 Why study your MSc in Economics at Queen Mary?

 The School of Economics and Finance is one of the top Economics schools in the country, with particular expertise in economic theory, econometrics and finance, and applied economics.
 We have published research in virtually all the top economics journals.
-In the Government's last Research Assessment Exercise (2008), the School of Economics and Finance was ranked among the top six in the country meaning that you will learn from academics who are leaders in the field.
+In the REF 2014, the School of Economics and Finance was ranked among the top ten in the country for research power.

 The MSc Economics is currently available for one year full-time study.
 You will take three core modules, plus one option in the first semester and three core modules, plus one option in the second semester.
 The pre-semester modules in maths and statistics take place in September.
 They are especially designed for students who want to review concepts such as statistical distributions and matrix algebra.